srcspider/Polycode/BUILD.md

 ### Windows and Visual Studio ###

+For issues with `cmake` refer to troubleshooting explanation in the building the Dependencies for windows section.

-To generate a Microsoft Visual Studio project for building Polycode, perform the following steps in the Polycode directory from a command prompt:
+Perform the following steps in the Polycode directory from a command prompt:

-    mkdir Build
-    cd Build
+ - `mkdir Build`
+ - `cd Build`
-    cmake -G "Visual Studio 10" ..
+ - `cmake -G "Visual Studio 10" ..`

-Build the "ALL_BUILD" target in this project in both Debug and Release and then build the "install" target, also in Debug and Release.
+This generates a `Polycode.sln` in the Build directory.

+If you you get errors related to dependencies, such as the following cmake
+error: `Could NOT find PNG (missing: PNG_LIBRARY)`, then you have not build the Dependencies correctly.
+Please go back and make sure you've build all the specified targets as well as build both Debug and Release versions.

+ - open the project in visual studio
+ - make sure the build is set to "Debug"
+ - build the `ALL_BUILD` target
+ - build the `INSTALL` target
+ - make sure the build is set to "Release"
+ - build the `ALL_BUILD` target
+ - build the `INSTALL` target

 This will install Polycode into the Release/Windows/Framework directory, which should mirror the binary download from the website and contain templates and examples that will build out of the box.